 This Art Psychotherapy programme is responsible for the delivery of the first postgraduate in Art Psychotherapy course in Scotland and the first MSc in Art Psychotherapy award in Europe.
 Staff members have excellent international links and are involved in collaborative projects with other institutions of higher education across the world.

-The Faculty has a substantial community of students studying art therapy at Foundation and Masters level.
+The Faculty has a substantial community of students studying art therapy at Foundation /Short Course and Masters Level.
 Study is supported by the following staff;

 Research Interests: Older People, Dementia and Autism.

-Research Interests: Children and Families, Fostered and Looked After Children, Children with Life Threatening Illness.
+Sheena McGregor : Lecturer (Part-time 2 days), Module Co-ordinator OM163 Interdisciplinary Studies 1.
+Research Interests: Children and Families, Fostered and Looked after Children, Children with Life Threatening Illness.

 For further information please contact:

 The Admissions Office

 Queen Margaret University, Edinburgh

 Queen Margaret University Drive